Anti-Bengali sentiment: Goreswar massacre (1960)

 The Goreswar massacre was a planned attack on Bengali Hindus living in Goreswar in the Kamrup district (now the Baksa district).
 As per a secret July meeting at a school in Sibsagar, a students' strike was organised for the next day at Sibsagar.
 Groups of students and youths were sent to Jorhat, Dibrugarh, and other adjoining areas to communicate the decision of the meeting.
 In the Brahmaputra Valley, Assamese mobs started attacking Bengalis.
 On 14 July 1960, riots began in Sibsagar with the looting of Bengali shops and assaults on several Bengalis.
-In lower Assam (Kamrup, Nowgong and Goalpara), intense violence occurred in 25 villages in Goreswar.
+In lower Assam (Kamrup, Nawgaon and Goalpara), intense violence occurred in 25 villages in Goreswar.
 An Assamese mob of 15,000, armed with guns and other weapons, attacked Bengali shops and houses, destroying 4,019 huts and 58 houses.
 According to the inquiry commission, at least nine Bengalis were killed, one woman was attacked and raped, and nearly 1,000 Bengali Hindus fled from the area during the riot.
 The violence continued for months.
 Between July and September 1960, nearly 50,000 Bengali Hindus fled to West Bengal.

 North Kamrup violence (1980)

 In some districts of lower Assam, Kamrupi Bengali Hindus were harassed as foreigners and became the target of violence.
-On 3 January 1980, a group of students of Baganpara High School were visiting Barikadanga to supervise a three-day strike in response to a call given by the All Assam Students Union (AASU) for supporting the anti-Bengali movement.
+On 3 January 1980, a group of students of Baganpara High School were visiting Barikadanga to supervise a three-day strike in response to a call given by the AASU for supporting the anti-Bengali movement.
 In 1981, the Assamese killed nearly 100 Kamrupi Bengali Hindus.
 Along with Assamese locals, Kamrupi Muslims attacked the Bengali Hindus and spread violence.

 Khoirabari massacre (1983)

-After the Partition of India, Bengali Hindus from India and Bengali Hindu refugees from East Bengal settled in Khoirabari in the Mangaldoi sub-division of the Darrang district.
-During the assembly election on 14 February 1983, the activists of the Assam Agitation blocked access and cut communications to the Bengali enclaves.
-Indigenous Assamese groups, who held resentments toward the immigrant Bengalis, took advantage of the resulting isolation and surrounded and attacked the Bengali villages at night.
+After the partition of India, Bengali Hindus from India and Bengali Hindu refugees from East Bengal settled in Khoirabari in the Mangaldoi sub-division of the Darrang district.
+During the assembly election on 14 February 1983, the activists of the Assam movement blocked access and cut communications to the Bengali enclaves.
+Assamese groups, who held resentments towards the Bengalis, took advantage of the resulting isolation and surrounded and attacked the Bengali villages at night.
 As result, the Central Reserve Police Force and polling agents could not be sent to Khoirabari.
-Immigrant Bengali Hindus had taken shelter at the Khoirabari School, where the indigenous Assamese mob attacked them.
-According to Indian Police Service officer E.M.
-Rammohun, more than 100 immigrant Bengali Hindus refugees were killed in the massacre.
+Bengali Hindus had taken shelter at the Khoirabari School, where the Assamese mob attacked them.
+According to Indian Police Service officer E. M. Rammohun, more than 100 immigrant Bengali Hindus refugees were killed in the massacre.
 According to journalist Shekhar Gupta, more than 500 immigrant Bengali Hindus were killed.
 The survivors took shelter in the Khoirabari railway station.